nostalgiaantidote/hospitalsketches/README.md

 - **hymn** - references to religious songs ("Blow Ye Trumpet Blow")
 - **fairytale** - references to folk tales, etc. ("Blue Beard")

 - **historicalPerson** - references to historical people not contemporary to Alcott's time of writing.
-So, Pocahontas is tagged as <seg type="historicalPerson"> but Abraham Lincoln is tagged as `<persName>`.
+So, at least for now, Pocahontas is tagged as `<seg type="historicalPerson">` but Abraham Lincoln is tagged as `<persName>`.

-While this category of mark-up is the one that's most interesting to me, it's become the slippiest and the most frequently overhauled...

 #### `<bibl>`